-For marketers, getting a potential customer to click through to a landing page from an advertising campaign is only half the battle; getting them to give over their personal details is the other.
+For student marketers, getting a potential students to click through to your landing page from an advertising campaign is only half the battle; getting them to give over their personal details is the other.
 In Akero you’ve always been able to A/B test forms and landing pages to ensure you are getting the best possible conversion rate.
-But general conversion rate of a page only shows us the people that came to a page and completed the form.
+But general conversion rates of a page only tells us the story of those that came to a page and completed the form.

-The wins aren’t as important as the losses – what happens to those visitors who didn’t convert?
-Imagine a potential customer comes to your landing page – they read the content, watch the video, admire the beautiful creative that you’ve spent ages assembling, and then start to complete the form.
+What happens to those who didn’t convert?
+Imagine a potential student comes to your landing page – they read the content, watch the video, admire the beautiful creative that you’ve spent ages assembling, and then start to complete the form.

 The chances are these people have come directly from an ad or an email and clicked through, so they have intent behind their actions, but for some reason, that intent hasn’t converted into them completing the form…